Grey Reef Shark of the Great Barrier Reef: The ultimate Guide

 As their name suggests, they have a grey colouration on their dorsal side and a white underbelly.
 They have long, pointed snouts and large, sharp teeth for catching prey.
 They can grow to be around 6 feet long and weigh up to 40 pounds.

-Grey Reef Sharks inhabit tropical and subtropical waters, favouring coral reefs and rocky areas.
+Grey Reef sharks inhabit tropical and subtropical waters, favouring coral reefs and rocky areas.
 They are territorial and often remain in one location for extended periods, making them a familiar sight for divers and snorkelers.

 Behaviour

-Grey Reef Sharks actively hunt during the day and display aggressive predatory behaviour.
+Actively hunt during the day and display aggressive predatory behaviour.
 They eat a variety of prey, including fish, octopus, and squid.
 They often hunt in packs, increasing their effectiveness as formidable predators.

 Conservation